Devconeta/Oasis/README.md

 ### Next iterations:

-- **Airdrop System:** Launch a system to distribute free NFTs to early supporters and potential users to increase awareness and engagement with the platform.

 - **Gallery Frontend:** Develop a user-friendly gallery interface where users can browse, search, and view research papers and associated NFTs with details.

-- **Graph Viewer Frontend:** Create a frontend interface for visualizing and interacting with graph data, providing insights into research networks and connections.
+- **Graph Viewer Frontend:** Create a frontend interface for visualizing and interacting with graph data, providing insights into research networks, references, and connections.

 - **Funding Frontend:** Build an interface for users to contribute funds in many other ways to research projects, manage their investments, and track the progress of funded projects.